 If you do not carry on your direct-selling activity to make a profit, there is a limit on the deductions you can take.
-You cannot use a loss from direct selling to offset any other income you have.
+If the not-for-profit limits apply, you cannot use a loss from direct selling to offset any other income you have.